 Motorcycle operators and riders often suffer severe injuries when involved in an accident with a motor vehicle.
 Even when wearing a helmet, the injuries sustained by motorcycle accident victims can be catastrophic.
 That is why anyone injured in a motorcycle accident should get information about important motorcycle accident facts from an attorney experienced in these types of cases.
 Seeking the counsel of an experienced attorney will help to ensure that victims receive full compensation for their injuries.
-At Shapiro Law Firm, our Tallahassee personal injury lawyer is well-versed in the law surrounding motorcycle accidents, and we are prepared to aggressively pursue compensation on behalf of accident victims.
+At Shapiro Law Firm, P.A. our Tallahassee personal injury lawyer is well-versed in the law surrounding motorcycle accidents, and we are prepared to aggressively pursue compensation on behalf of accident victims.

 Motorcycle operators make up nearly 14 percent of all traffic fatalities and 4 percent of all passengers injured in motor vehicle accidents.

 Per vehicle mile traveled, motorcyclists were over 30 times more likely than passenger car occupants to die in a motor vehicle traffic crash and 5 times more likely to be injured in 2011.